(816) 274 – 9728

 Tom has been a trial lawyer for over 36 years.
 He received a Bachelor of Science in Accounting from the University of Missouri – Columbia, worked for Price Waterhouse, and then turned to the law, receiving a Juris Doctorate from the University of Missouri – Columbia School of Law in 1979.
 He was a partner in a large firm in Kansas City before leaving to co-found Walters Bender Strohbehn & Vaughan, P.C., dedicated to the representation of persons and entities injured by the actions of others in both business and personal injury lawsuits.
 Tom has litigated cases in state and federal courts across the country, including personal injuries, business disputes and class action cases.
 As a result of his success, he has received various honors: Best Lawyers in America, Best of the Bar by the Kansas City Business Journal, “Super Lawyer” in the Missouri and Kansas editions, and National Trial Lawyers Top 100.

 Tom is also active in his service to the legal profession as a whole.
 On the local level, he served on numerous committees of the Kansas City Metropolitan Bar Association and was its President in 2010.
-He has been legal counsel for the KCMBF and is currently its Treasurer, serving on the KCMBF Liberty and Justice Gala Committee and the Legal Connection Project, regularly participating in the Voluntary Attorney Project.
+He has been legal counsel for the KCMBF and is currently its President, serving on the KCMBF Liberty and Justice Gala Committee and the Legal Connection Project, regularly participating in the Voluntary Attorney Project.
 As a result of his efforts, Tom received recognition for his service to the legal community, including a President’s Award from the KCMBA in 1999, and a President’s Award from the KCMBF in 2005.
 He has been selected by the USDC for the Western District Missouri to serve on its Federal Practice Committee.
-On the state level, Tom is a proud member of the Missouri Bar, currently serving his third term on the Board of Governors as well as serving on the Executive and Finance Committees.
+On the state level, Tom is a proud member of the Missouri Bar, currently serving as Vice President of the Board of Governors as well as serving on various committees.
 He has served on numerous task forces in the profession, including the 2015-18 Task Force on the Profession, and Task Force on the KCMBA, and participates in numerous seminars educating other attorneys.

 In his time out of the office, Mr. Bender has participated in various community organizations, including the Multiple Sclerosis Board of Directors, Kansas City Centurions, St. Patrick’s Day Parade Committee, American Royal Parade Committee, Volunteer Attorney Project, Kansas City Volunteer Lawyers & Accountants for the Arts, and the El Dorado Springs Educational Foundation.